gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 ## Why

-Teleport nodes running the SSH service maintain a connection to the cluster and are able automatically renew their host certificates when a CA rotation takes place or the certificate is approaching its expiration date.
+Teleport nodes running the SSH service maintain a connection to the cluster and are able automatically renew their certificates when a CA rotation takes place or the certificate is approaching its expiration date.

 Unfortunately, external systems that join a Teleport cluster (OpenSSH servers,